 Bowling Green Reservoir OH

 Bowling Green reservoir is quite an extreme case.
-It draws very high levels of nutrients, algae and cyanobacteria from the Maumee River into the reservoir where typically the cyanobacteria proliferate and dominate during summer months.
-This has caused major issues with microcystin toxin levels.
+It draws very high levels of nutrients, algae, and cyanobacteria from the Maumee River into the reservoir where typically the cyanobacteria proliferate and dominate during summer months.
+This has caused major issues with microcystin toxin (produced by HABs) levels.

 The case study shows how our solution has enabled the total phycological count to be significantly reduced and the phycological balance to be managed in favor of diatoms to the detriment of cyanobacteria.